IstoraMandiri/meteor-dulux/README.md

 (or you can set more granular permissions by referring to the individual packages)

-For Meteorstrap admin UI i18n you must add `tap:meteorstrap-bootswatch` to your project's `packages` file.
+For Meteorstrap Admin UI i18n you must add `tap:bootstrap-magic` to your project's `packages` file.

 ## License